cpursley/rpgx/ideas.md

 - Stand alone gem for route DSL ?
 - Route DSL + data ?
+- "MPQ": Model (PG Schema), Presenter (PG View), Query (PG Query)

 ### General SQL/Postgres

 - "This is an experimental build of a simple "twitter" application in Postgres.
 The goal is to push as much logic into the database as possible.
-This includes contraints, validations, functions, and triggers!": https://github.com/shuber/postgres-twitter
+This includes constraints, validations, functions, and triggers!": https://github.com/shuber/postgres-twitter

 - https://stackoverflow.com/questions/9789736/how-to-implement-a-many-to-many-relationship-in-postgresql